 Dr. Howard is the only breast surgeon in western Kentucky performing this type of procedure on breast cancer patients.
 Typically, the nerve block lasts for three days and allows the patient to return to normal life much faster than other procedures.

 “Dr. Howard is just a wonderful, wonderful person with great bedside manner,” Bobbie shares.
 “Anyone needing a mastectomy should consider talking to Dr. Howard.”

-Sadly, Bobbie’s husband has recently passed away.
-However, she is so grateful she was able to continue to care for him and be by his side after her surgery.
-These days, she spends time gardening, enjoying her flowers, going to church and spending time with her cat, KeepHer.
+Sadly, Bobbie’s husband did pass away.
+However, she shares she grateful she was able to continue to care for him and be by his side after her surgery.
+These days she spends time gardening, enjoying her flowers, going to church and spending time with her cat, KeepHer (pictured in copy).

 This holiday season, we are celebrating by spreading the good news!
 Read more thankful stories, like this one, that feature our team members, patients and the wonderful communities we are blessed to serve.